DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

             )
 ```

-Note: Parameters for Analytics Extensions of the type `visualization` can currently *not* yet be assigned on the disy Cadenza side when displaying the visualization as a Cadenza view.
+Note: Parameters for Analytics Extensions of the type `visual` can currently *not* yet be assigned on the disy Cadenza side when displaying the result as a Cadenza view.

 ## Configuring the Extension